Samuel Romilly: French Revolution and its era

-By the end of 1793 Romilly had concluded that French revolutionary politics amounted to "barbarism".
+By the end of 1793, Romilly had concluded that French revolutionary politics amounted to "barbarism".
 He explained in 1794 to his correspondent Madame Gautier that "public events" had brought about his change of views.
-In August 1797 he secured the acquittal of the radical John Binns.
+In August 1797 he secured the acquittal of the radical John Binns for treason.

-During the Peace of Amiens, Romilly was in Paris.
+During the 1802 Peace of Amiens, Romilly was in Paris.
 He visited the Palais Bourbon, where the Legislative Assembly met, with Bentham.

 Political career

 In 1806, on the accession of the Ministry of All the Talents to office, Romilly was offered the post of Solicitor General, although he had never sat in the House of Commons.
 He accepted, was knighted, and was brought into parliament for Queenborough.
 He went out of office with the government, but remained in the House of Commons, sitting successively for Horsham, Wareham and Arundel.
 Romilly's reforming efforts made his reputation.
 In 1818, he was returned at the head of the poll for the city of Westminster.
 He had not much longer to live.